Tiramisioux/cinemate/README.md

 - HDMI monitor has to be connected on startup for scripts to work.
 - Sometimes script does not recognize SSD drive on startup.
 Then try disconnecting and connecting the drive again.
 - Be sure to do a safe shutdown of the Pi before removing the SSD.

+## To-do

+- Fix issue with keyboard not working when disconnected and connected
+- Add button for SSD unmount / safe shutdown / startup